What will you find at WLA?

 What does it cost to attend WLA?

 WLA is funded by a combination of gifts from congregations in the WLA Association, gifts from individuals, and student tuition and fees.
-Tuition pays about 68% of the costs of operating WLA.
+Tuition pays about 72% of WLA's operating budget; congregations 23%; other income 5%.

-Tuition and fees for the 2012-2013 school year totaled about $4,750 per student - including book rental.
-If you send more than one student to WLA at the same time, you'll receive a tuition discount.
+Tuition and fees for the 2014-2015 school year totaled about $5225 per student - including book rental.
+Families with more than one student enrolled at WLA receive a multi-student discount.

 Tuition can be paid: